 - Do you want your robot to be the life of the party or one of the team?
-Extraversion is how you are oriented towards people and relationships.
-Programmers should think very carefully about how extraverted or introverted they want their robot to be.
-On the one hand, an extraverted robot could easily gather teams, tell jokes and lead discussions.
+Extroversion is how you are oriented towards people and relationships.
+Programmers should think very carefully about how extroverted or introverted they want their robot to be.
+On the one hand, an extroverted robot could easily gather teams, tell jokes and lead discussions.
 On the other hand, an introverted robot could make few, but powerful statements, let humans step forward first and be an ‘observer.’

 4. Emotions Are Contagious

 Research is clear: our emotions and moods are contagious.
 When one person in the group is happy, that person can ‘infect’ those around them with their upbeat attitude.
 When one person is crabby, they can ‘transmit’ this pessimistic attitude to their compatriots.
 Why not make robots ‘contagious’ with the moods we want in our space.
 Do you want a calm, serene work environment?
 Then the robot should transmit this with a softer voice tone and slower movements.
 Do you want a high energy, peppy tone set?
 The robot should speak and move more quickly with a cheerful, lilting tone.